auth0/docs/articles/protocols/oidc/index.md

 ---
-description: Details on the OpenID Connect protocol and how this is used by Auth0.
+description: What is the OpenID Connect protocol and how it works.
 ---
 # OpenID Connect